Updated: Oct 5

 We need to realize that as we draw closer to that day, we are going to see this spiritual battle moving more and more into evangelical circles, attempting to pass itself off as legitimate.
 The problem then becomes, because these denominations have begun to stray from what the text says, they no longer have the spiritual discernment to see this corruption creeping into their churches.
 We need only look at the Emergent Church, Ecumenical movements, and Latter Rain/Dominion theology, to see how far we have strayed from what we tolerate as “Orthodox Christianity”.

 A good friend of mine who is a senior member of a local church, asked me what I thought of this book he was reading.
 And having just heard Glenn Beck glowingly throw praises onto how great this book was, it immediately sent a red flag shooting up my discern-o-meter.
 Glenn Beck is a Mormon, therefore, isn’t a Christian.
-He is seduced by a demonic doctrine, and does not have the Holy Spirit indwelling in him to be able to make sound judgment on what is Scriptural and what is not.
+He is seduced by a demonic doctrine and does not have the Holy Spirit indwelling in him to be able to make a sound judgment on what is Scriptural and what is not.
 If he did, he wouldn’t be a Mormon.
 I told my friend honestly, that I didn’t know much about it, but it sounded suspect.
-I advised to read with caution.
+I advised reading with caution.

 Tens of thousands of well-meaning Christians are going to read books like the ‘Circle Maker’ and ‘The Shack’ and ‘The Secret’, etc., thinking that it is going to bring them to some new level of spirituality…but they are only fooling themselves.
 We have, from Genesis to Revelation, all the wisdom, guidance, revelation, and deliverance we will ever need.
 What we need to be wary of, is books that point us away from the Bible and towards other sources as ‘truth’.
 And really, this shouldn’t surprise any of us, because we were warned that these days would come and be full of deception.